polgarp/polgarp.github.io/_posts/9am26/Present-with-pyramid-principle.md

 We often talk about importance of storytelling  - the pyramid principle is a great way to construct stories, gives a clear method to come up with a storyline.

+Sometimes people think about presenting like telling a joke, the punchline is at the end.
+Imagine the presentation should be something where you lead people through your process.
+In a lot of cases the process is less important than the outcome.
+With pyramid principle, it's the opposite, you'd be telling the key information first, and if there is interest, dive into details and data.

 > This is a post from my newsletter, **[9am26](https://polgarp.com/categories/newsletter/)**, subscribe here:
 > {% include newsletter-signup.html %}